bkesterbyld/maroon-potato/src/pages/faq.md

           data modeling and logic technology.
-We've been perfecting that technology for 10 years and it's been proven in a prior company that handled extreme enterprise-grade projects for Tesla, BAE Systems, Facebook, Microsoft, AWS and more.
+We've been perfecting that technology for 10 years and it's been proven in a prior company that handled extreme enterprise-grade projects for Tesla, BAE Systems, Facebook, Microsoft, AWS and others.
 Because we use proven technologies, Above is safe, reliable and predictable.
 Also, since we don't have to develop a database, all of our time is focused on bringing you new features such as data warehousing (planned).
       - title: How do I avoid lock-in?
         content: >-
           We run at many of the cloud providers and locations that you may